Contested U.S. election batters America’s global image, but world markets resilient

 “At a time when the time when the nation should be pulling together with what the British would call Blitz spirit, the streets of many cities have been the setting for what appear to be the beginnings of civil strife,” it wrote in an editorial.
 “Little wonder that the final months of the campaign have witnessed a descent into gutter politics of the worst kind.”

 Another UAE paper, the Gulf News stated in its editorial that the election showed that in addition to its economic crisis and covid-19 outbreak, the election showed that the United States has deep long term divisions to cope with.

 “The country seems to be split right down the middle with a zero-sum mentality taking hold.
 In the medium- to long-term, this mentality might prove to be more difficult to deal with than the first two problems.”
 A figure representing America was shown headed into the dark tunnel labeled “constitutional crisis” in the paper’s political cartoon.

+Other countries were baffled that the coronavirus did not appear to be a bigger election issue, even as Wednesday saw daily new coronavirus cases in the United States exceeded 100,000 for the first time.

+Trump had been guilty of a “chronic mishandling of the covid-19 pandemic,” according to an editorial in New Zealand’s Stuff, “but as with so many other aspects of this massively unpredictable year, it was hard to tell what role it played in the final result.”